UWA Law School

-The UWA Law School is the law school of the University of Western Australia, located in Perth, Western Australia.
+The UWA Law School is the law school of the University of Western Australia in Perth, Western Australia.

+History

-The law school was established in 1927, and is the fifth-oldest law school in Australia.
-It is responsible for the publication of the University of Western Australia Law Review, the oldest university law review in Australia which began publication in 1948.
+The UWA Law School was established in 1927, and is the fifth-oldest law school in Australia.
 In 2020, UWA Law School was ranked among the top 100 law schools in the world by QS World University Rankings and Times Higher Education, and thus is one of the highest ranked Australian law schools.

+UWA Law Review

+The UWA Law School publishes the UWA Law Review.
+Founded in 1948, it is the oldest university law review in Australia.